 Cherries are only available for a limited time during the year.
 When they reach my local grocery store, I like to capture the flavor and preserve them into a freezer-friendly, sweet and sour cherry sauce that we can enjoy all year.
-Our favorite way is this Sweet and Sour Chicken Stir-Fry recipe.

 I have tried many sweet and sour sauce recipes over the years looking for the right flavor combination that matched our favorite Chinese restaurants.
 Most recipes I explored involved some sort of vinegar, tomato, and pineapple combination.
 As I experimented with recipe after recipe, I kept thinking that something was missing.